 • He had no recall of the mother saying her son had “clicky” hips and would have explored this further if she had mentioned it

-• There was no evidence of the mother reporting similar concerns to the health visitors, with whom Dr B had a close working relationship
+• There was no evidence of the mother reporting similar concerns to the public health nurse, with whom Dr B had a close working relationship

 • He did not see Baby H when he was four months old – this was a completely different GP.

 Counsel for Medical Protection also highlighted several factors that questioned Mrs H’s version:

 - The objective computer system timings did not accord with Mrs H’s reported consultation length